mudgen/diamond-3-hardhat/README.md

 # Diamond-3-Hardhat Implementation

-This is a gas-optimized reference implementation for [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535).
+This is a simple example implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other implementations go here: https://github.com/mudgen/diamond

-This implementation uses Hardhat and Solidity 0.8.*

-Specifically this is a gas efficient implementation of the `diamondCut` function.
-Adding/replacing/removing is optimized to take the least gas.

-The loupe functions are NOT gas optimized.
-In this implementation the `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
-In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.
+The standard loupe functions have been gas-optimized in this implementation and can be called in on-chain transactions.
+However keep in mind that a diamond can have any number of functions and facets so it is still possible to get out-of-gas errors when calling loupe functions.
+Except for the `facetAddress` loupe function which has a fixed gas cost.

 ## Installation